TheIconfactory/Tapestry/Documentation/API.md

 For example, you could set a string value of `OAuth oauth_consumer_key="__CLIENT_ID__", oauth_token="__ACCESS_TOKEN__"` and the following header would be generated:

 	Authorization: OAuth oauth_consumer_key="dead-beef-1234" oauth_token="feed-face-5678"

+Any credentials collected by Tapestry is used automatically during a `sendRequest`.
+An authorization header will be added when the following are true:

+  * URL scheme is HTTPS
+  * Port is 443
+  * The host is a domain or subdomain of the feed's URL.
+For example, if the feed originates at `example.com`, requests to `api.example.com` will get the header, but requests to `1337hacker.com` will not.

 #### EXAMPLES